nanopool/nanominer/README.md

 More detailed information on using these functions can be found in the _Parameters_ section of this file.

 ## Parameters
 The settings for **nanominer** can be found in the configuration file with the *.ini extension (_config.ini_ by default).
 Config file can contain common params and algorithm params (in sections with corresponding algorithm names).
-Section names can be defined as “Ethash”, “Ubqhash”, “Cuckaroo29”, “Cuckarood29”, “RandomX”, “CryptoNightR”, “CryptoNightv8”, “CryptoNightv7”, “CryptoNightReverseWaltz”, “CryptoNight”, “RandomHash” or “RandomHash2”.
+Section names can be defined as “Ethash”, “Ubqhash”, “Cuckaroo29”, “Cuckarood29”, “RandomX” or “RandomHash2”.
 Configuration file must be in the following format:
 ```
 commonparameter1=commonvalue1
 commonparameter2=commonvalue2